 Quickstart

-Text to speech is currently in free beta.
+Text to speech is currently in preview and free to use.
 Features and pricing may change as we continue to improve the service.
 We welcome your feedback to help shape the final product.

 Our text to speech API is perfect for: